 Exhibition period

-The exhibition is spread across three floors, with each floor being dismantled at different times.
+The exhibition is initially set across three floors, each to be dismantled at different times.
+The last date to experience the entire exhibition was Sunday, August 25.